 Closing deals quickly enables you to generate revenue from those transactions as early as possible.
-If you can hit a higher sales velocity, it will give you a competitive advantage over your competitors as well.
+If you can hit a higher sales velocity, it’ll give you a more competitive advantage over your competitors.

-Let’s take a look at why tracking your sales velocity is important.
+Let’s take a look at what sales velocity is and why tracking your sales velocity is important.

-By tracking sales velocity over time, you can benchmark your own sales velocity against that of other teams, compare the efficacy of specific representatives or regions, and see how changes to the sales process impact your business for good or for bad.
+By tracking sales velocity over time, you can benchmark your own sales velocity against that of other teams.
+Moreover, you can compare the efficacy of specific representatives or regions.
+This allows you to see how changes to the sales process impact your business for good or for bad.

-Furthermore, understanding sales velocity can also help you forecast with more precision and ascertain what factors to optimize to increase sales.
+Furthermore, understanding sales velocity can also help you forecast with more precision.
+More importantly, you can identify what factors to optimize to increase sales.

 4 Key Variables that Impact Sales Velocity